-Browse the latest research and insights from J-PAL’s ten sectors.
+Browse the latest research and insights from J-PAL’s eleven sectors.
 Led by J-PAL affiliated professors, sector teams manage initiatives that fund research, create publications that summarize lessons from randomized evaluations, and host policy and training outreach events.

 Can monetary incentives induce rural farmers to migrate to cities and pursue seasonal labor opportunities during times of famine?

 Improving Governance Through Biometric Authentication and Secure Payments: Evaluating the AP Smarcard Program